Food and Journeys®

 A closer shot of the insides of blueberry pie with crumble highlighting the texture of the fruit pie.

-Start making your Swedish blueberry crumble pie by preheating your oven to 180°C (350°F) and getting a 1-quart pie dish or pan.
+Start by preheating your oven to 180°C (350°F), and getting a 24-cm pie dish (holds about 2 quarts).

-Prepare the oatmeal crumble pie topping by combining the flour, chilled butter, salt, sugar, and oatmeal in a food processor.
+Prepare the oatmeal crumble topping by combining the flour, chilled butter, salt, sugar, and oatmeal in a food processor.

 A serving of Swedish blueberry crumble with vanilla sauce on the side.